 7. Lovable and Bolt: Best for full-stack code generation with direct editing

 Lovable and Bolt both generate a full-stack codebase from a prompt, then let you edit the code in an integrated editor or export it to your preferred environment.
-Lovable uses a React/Supabase/Tailwind stack with GitHub sync and cloud hosting.
-What you get is a codebase, so anything beyond what the AI can do for you will need a developer to handle.
+Either way, you get a codebase, so anything beyond what the AI can do for you will need a developer to handle.

 Best for: